rifqire/cs-parking-system/README.md

     }
 ```

-To empty a parking lot and remove the vehicle:
+To empty a parking slot and remove the parked vehicle:
 ```csharp
     public void Leave(int slotNumber)
     {